 Note that for this representation we need to specify a few parameters:

-- 1. Begin and end point of a grid the interval [x, y] (real numbers) - 2.
-Number of points in a grid (positive integer N).
+- 1. Begin and end point of a grid (real numbers) - 2.
+Number of points in a grid.

 Note that the same representation is used in TDA R-package [3].